duaraghav8/dockershrink/README.md

 ## Development

 > [!NOTE]
+> This section is for authors and contributors.
 > If you're simply interested in using Dockershrink, you can skip this section.

 1. Clone this repository